chanzuckerberg/single-cell-explorer/dev_docs/deep_zoom.md

 # Spatial Mode Deep Zoom Feature

 The Deep Zoom feature in CELLxGENE Explorer enhances the spatial exploration of datasets by allowing users to zoom in and out of high-resolution images smoothly.
-This functionality is critical for detailed examination of spatial data, such as those from Slide-seq V2 or Visium, providing fine-grained insight into tissue samples and cellular interactions.
+This functionality is critical for detailed examination of spatial data, such as those from Visium, providing fine-grained insight into tissue samples and cellular interactions.

 It is built on the OpenSeadragon (OSD) JavaScript library, integrated into the Explorer’s frontend to deliver a responsive zooming experience.
 The backend handles the generation and storage of deep zoom image tiles, making it efficient to load and view high-resolution spatial data across environments (dev, staging, prod).